By Jeffrey A. Rendall. Photos by Jeffrey A. Rendall

 Similarly, Viniterra’s putting surfaces are sloped and challenging but not ridiculous or goofy.
 Like every good championship course should, there are pin positions that will force good players to be precise in order to make birdie – but also a healthy dose of gentler pin locations for everyday players.

-It’s up to the superintendent as to how tough the course will play on any given day.
+It’s up to the superintendent (Ryan Dwyer, who does a terrifc job, by the way) as to how tough the course will play on any given day.
 Better hope he’s in a good mood.